munsif200/HATNet/README.md

 ## Applications

 HATNet addresses critical challenges in materials science, with applications in:
+- Energy storage systems
+- Light-emitting devices
 - Advanced material synthesis optimization
 - Light-filtering materials

 ## Code Availability

 The code for HATNet will be made publicly available following the acceptance of the associated research paper.
 Updates regarding the release will be provided on this repository.

+## Acknowledgment

+This research was supported by the Nano & Material Technology Development Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science and ICT.
+**Project Name**: Data HUB for Solid Electrolyte Materials Based on SyncroLab Data Cloud
+**Grant Number**: RS-2024-00446825

 ## License